junxit/us-congress-bills-115/metadata.md

 - 2018-03-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S1848)
 - 2018-03-20 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent. (consideration: CR S1848)
 - 2018-03-20 — Senate Committee on Veterans' Affairs discharged by Unanimous Consent.(consideration: CR S1848)
+- 2018-03-21 — Message on Senate action sent to the House.
+- 2018-03-21 — Received in the House.
+- 2018-03-21 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-21 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-03-21 — Referred to the Subcommittee on Economic Opportunity.